setzerbomb/gostack-10-desafio-05/README.md

 ## Getting Started

-To execute this project you'll have to install Node.js in your machine, and it's adivisable that you also install yarn package manager.
+To execute this project you'll have to install Node.js in your machine, and it's recommendable that you also install yarn package manager.
-After installation execute the command **yarn start** in the source folder
+After installation execute the command **yarn && yarn start** in the source folder

 ## Prerequisites